AC Restaurants

 AC Restaurants en Hotels is a horeca chain that was founded in 1963 in the Netherlands.
-Today there are 40 chains of the company including 12 hotels (in the Netherlands mainly part of Tulip Inn).
+There are 40 chains of the company including 12 hotels, mainly with Groupe du Louvre.

 History

 In 1963 AC Restaurants was started as a part of the retailer corporation Albert Heijn (later Ahold).
 The letter combination AC stands for Alberts Corner.

 Since 1998 AC Restaurants & Hotels was bought by the Italian corporation Autogrill.
 Autogrill is controlled by Schematrentaquattro S.R.L. a company of the Benetton family, including through Sintonia SA is the main shareholder of the Italian motorway Autostrade SpA.